codio/site/source/docs/git/remotes.html.markdown

 ![git overview](/img/docs/git-remotes.png)

 If you prefer, you can use the command line interface to achieve the same thing using `git remote`.
-Please check the [supported commands page](/docs/git/supported) for details.

 Once you have set up your remotes, you can now perform sharing and updating commands (push, pull etc.) from Codio's git command line.